RicardoTH2025/Development-of-an-Omnidirectional-Modular-Robot/README.md

 ## 📊 Results

 - Once the Simulink file finishes execution, the **plots of the results** will appear automatically.
-- The figures correspond to the tracking performance and output regulation behavior discussed in the paper.
+- The figures correspond to the behavior of robot in the proposed cases.